It's official...you are going to have a girl.

 Your choice of color and patterns of nursery design ideas can activate her mind and stimulate her senses.
 Black and white is a classic contrast perfect as nursery themes.
 Babies respond to bright, clear colors and large basic shapes.

-You have chosen your nursery design.
+You have chosen your girl nursery themes.
 Now make a list of the theme oriented items you wish to purchase.
 Remember not to overdo your chosen theme by putting it everywhere.

 (Tip: Try to bring in a few themed items coupled with others in related themes.
 For example, if you are going with the fairy theme, stick a pair of wings on the wall, perhaps toadstools painted on wall at baby’s eye level.
 A fairy themed comforter with a solid colored sheet in matching colors will complete the look.)